 Sadly, these exes are exceptions to the rule.
 In most cases, post-marital negotiations are difficult and tense, sometimes even contentious, particularly if the betrayal of monetary or sexual infidelity was involved.
 As not every divorce is amicable, some ex-relations are less than ideal and may benefit from seeing a family therapist.
 Sometimes all it takes is a professional to help mediate.

 Working with a certified Divorce Coach, such as Cherie Morris, CDC or a psychologist, or a marriage, family, or a couples therapist can help you to strategize and cope with the long-term challenges of dealing with a difficult ex.
-Do you feel it is time that you and your ex began to co-parent in a manner that is conducive to helping your children having the happiest childhood possible under the circumstances?
+Do you feel it is time that you and your ex began to co-parent in a manner that is conducive decide to helping your children having the happiest childhood possible under the circumstances?

 Call Dr. Elizabeth Carr at 240-252-3349 ext.
 801 to discuss your situation and which options are best for you.